HarisGodil/twoidiotsonekeyboard/README.md

 ## Caveats and Quirks

-Unfortunately the Enter key doesn't play nicely with tmux, so that key is on the pair 'a' & ']'.
+Unfortunately the Enter and Space keys don't play too nicely with tmux, so those keys are now pair like:

+Left    Right
+a       ] (In place of Enter)
+Space   ,

 I have also create a pairing between 'z' & '.', which skips over ',', but I think '.' is a more useful key to have